craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Mar 05 22.md

 Safest path goes down to the end of the Duergar territories, through [[Deepburrow]] and then past the grazing fields and then toward [[Ungaethram]].

 # During Play
+Kursk yells for assistance against the undead threat